-Flats and apartments for rent in Harare West, Harare, offer affordable living options with an average monthly rent of $740.
-These properties typically have a median size of about 130 ㎡, with land areas around 150 ㎡, while some larger units can reach up to 1,000 ㎡ in size.
-Starting rents begin at USD 450, making this area attractive for budget-conscious renters.
+Flats and apartments for rent in Harare West, Harare, offer affordable housing options with an average monthly rent of $850.
+The properties typically range around 130 ㎡ in size, with land areas averaging about 100 ㎡, though some larger units can reach up to 2,000 ㎡ in building size and 4,000 ㎡ in land area.
+Rental prices start from USD 400, making this area accessible for many renters.

 Harare West is a diverse neighborhood blending residential, commercial, and industrial zones.
-It is popular with working professionals and families due to its affordability and convenient access to public transport for easy commuting to central Harare.
-The area is close to important landmarks like Zimbabwe Grounds, Mbare Musika Market, and the National Sports Stadium.
-Local schools and Parirenyatwa Hospital provide essential education and healthcare services, while numerous local eateries and shopping options meet daily needs within the community.
+It benefits from good public transport links, making commuting to central Harare and other suburbs easy.
+The area includes important landmarks like Zimbabwe Grounds and the National Sports Stadium, while Mbare Musika Market serves as a major shopping hub.
+Local schools and Parirenyatwa Hospital provide education and healthcare services, and a variety of affordable restaurants and food stalls add to the community’s lively atmosphere.

 | Property Size | Avg. price |